Merkoba/Hue/README.md

 "login_logo_url"
 >The public location of the logo at the top of the login page.

+"register_login_url"
+>The public location of the logo at the top of the registration page.

 "default_profile_image_url"
 >The location of the default profile image.